LearnersGuild/learnathon/README.md

 Once you have these materials, you are ready to start Stage 1 (see below).

-_Note: this [example challenge][example-challenge-gist] is similar to what you will encounter during the actual Learnathon.
+_Note: this [example challenge][example-challenge-gist] is similar to what you will encounter during the actual Enrollment Game.
 We highly recommend trying your hand at it before attending.
 Make sure to read the instructions thoroughly._

 ### Stages